 Most of the properties of dielectric rods studied by Faraday-and predecessors going back to Benjamin Franklin, if not earlier-arise from the dielectric boundary charges.
 Textbooks typically spend much effort teaching why polarization charge appears on dielectric boundaries in systems with constant P where div P = 0 (e.g., Ch.
 6 of [7]).
-Students wonder why regions of dielectrics without polarization charge have polarization charge on boundaries.
+Students wonder why regions without polarization charge have polarization charge on boundaries.

 A general principle is at work here: a field equation in itself-like eq.
-(1) and (6) that are partial differential equations without boundary conditions-is altogether insufficient to specify an electric field.
-A model is needed that has boundary conditions.
-The model needs to include an explicit structure.
-It needs to describe the spatial variation of P. Without specifying boundary conditions (defined explicitly in specific structures), using P in eq.
-(7), and implied in eq.
-(1) & (6), is ambiguous and confusing.
+(3) and (6) that are partial differential equations without boundary conditions-is altogether insufficient to specify an electric field.
+A model is needed that has boundary conditions, an explicit structure and describes the spatial variation of P. Without specifying boundary conditions (defined explicitly in specific structures), using P in eq.
+(3) is certainly confusing, ambiguous at best.

 Indeed, using P without boundary conditions is so incomplete that it might be called incorrect.

-The general nature of the ambiguity in P becomes clear once one realizes that:
+P is not unique.
+The general nature of the ambiguity becomes clear once one realizes that.

-Adding curl

-$$\mathbb{C}(x, y, z|t)$$
+Adding curl $$\widetilde{\mathbb{P}}(x, y, z|t)$$

-to $\mathbf{P}(x, y, z|t)$ (9)

-in Maxwell's first equation, eq.
-(7) changes nothing because (see [28, 29])
+to P(x, y, z|t) in Maxwell's first equation, eq.
+(3)

-$$\operatorname{div}\operatorname{curl}\tilde{\mathbb{C}}(x,y,z|t) \equiv 0; \qquad (10)$$
+changes nothing

+because

+div curl

+$$\widetilde{\mathbb{P}}(x, y, z|t) \equiv 0$$

+;

+see [18, 19]